 Voiced by: J.D.
 Daniels (original pilot); Toran Caudell (season 1 and "What's Opera, Arnold?"); Phillip Van Dyke (seasons 2 and 3); Spencer Klein (seasons 4, 5, and The Movie); Rusty Flood ("Helga on the Couch" and "Parents Day"); Alex D. Linz ("The Journal" and "April Fool's Day")

 The Ace: He can do anything.
 By the time of the movie, most of the neighbourhood believes he can save them from having to sell up and move.
 And he does.

 Et Tu, Iggy?: Happens to him in the episode, "Arnold Betrays Iggy", when he was forced by him to wear his bunny pajamas.
-This is the reason why many fans hate that episode. even Craig Bartlett and the producers hate it.
-So they made it like a "lost episode"
+This is the reason why many fans hate that episode.
+Even Craig Bartlett and the producers hate it.
+So they made it a "lost episode".